varocarbas/FlexibleParser/README.md

 - Overall compatible and easily automatable.
 - Formed by independent DLLs managing specific situations.

-For more information about how to use them outside Windows, take a look at [this repository](https://github.com/varocarbas/FlexibleParser_NonWindows).
+Not sure how to use FlexibleParser outside Windows?
+Take a look at [this repository](https://github.com/varocarbas/FlexibleParser_NonWindows).

 ## Parts